lukegustafson/kaggle_chess/README.md

 This project is not intended to be portable (sorry!), and needs to be built with gcc on Linux.

 For the engine `main.cpp`, the script `go.sh` will compile the source, strip the binary, and compress it.
 It will create two files: `a`, the uncompressed program, and `b`, the compressed file.
+(Single-letter names because I was in the habit of saving every byte possible!)
 The other scripts (`training.cpp` and `playoff.cpp`) can be compiled by themselves; the command I used is in the first line of the scripts.

 ## Overview